Skip to main content

 Explore ways to upskill and specialize within this field:

-As a Rates & Cost Containment Manager in the Department of Health and Human Services in the state of Nevada is responsible for developing, implementing, and monitoring rate structures and cost containment strategies to ensure the efficient use of public funds.
+As a Rates & Cost Containment Manager in the Department of Human Services in the state of Nevada is responsible for developing, implementing, and monitoring rate structures and cost containment strategies to ensure the efficient use of public funds.
 The role requires strong analytical skills, attention to detail, and the ability to devise cost-effective solutions.
 Expertise in this field will directly contribute to the sustainability of essential health and human services programs, enhancing the well-being of Nevada’s residents.

 Salary Range